mrleemon/indexhibit2-importer/readme.txt

 1. Upload the `indexhibit2-importer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Tools -> Import screen, and click on the "Run Importer" link under Indexhibit 2
+3. Go to the Tools -> Import screen, and click on the 'Run Importer' link under Indexhibit 2

 == Frequently Asked Questions ==
 = Does this plugin import all the contents from an Indexhibit 2 site? =